pamgluss/wereonlyalittlelost_blog/content/trips/japan/niseko_2023_day_6_7_8.md

 draft: false
 ---

 To get from Tokyo to Niseko we flew to Sapporo and then took a chartered cab the 2 or so hours drive.
 Flying domestically in Japan was pretty painless although it was a long day of taking the JR to the Skyliner to get to the airport, then actually flying, then doing the drive.
-You can take the Shinkasen but as I understand it it's a pretty long train ride.
+You can take the Shinkansen but as I understand it it's a pretty long train ride.

 In Niseko we stayed at the [Vale Niseko](https://nisade.com/accommodation/the-vale-niseko) which is a ski in/ski out resort nestled at the bottom of the Hirafu section of the mountain.
 From our balcony we could see the lift for the family bunny hill!